cmd-source/MS2-Sights/README.md

 4. The prices for the guided city tours show underneath with contact details for booking.

 Mobile
-1. Currently the map does not properly fit the screen size. * Maybe a padding/margin issue
+1. Originally the map did not position correctly in the center due to a media query which has been corrected with CSS margin.
 2. The prices for the guided city tours show underneath with contact details for booking.

 For Desktop/Tablet